NoMoreFood/Repacls/index.md

 /CopyMap <FileName>
    This command will read in the specified file that contains a list of account mappings in <SearchName>:<CopyName> format.
 This command only affects the DACL and SACL.
-This common is similiar to the /ReplaceMap command but it does not affect the owner and does not removed the original account.
+This common is similar to the /ReplaceMap command but it does not affect the owner and does not removed the original account.